 - Activate your account by accessing the email account you used during the registration.
 Look for and open the email sent by PRC then click “Activate Account” in the email to verify your account.

-4. Sign-in to your account using the log-in details you registered on the previous step.
+4. Sign in to your account using the log-in details you registered in the previous step.
 After clicking the sign-in button, it will redirect to a page where you have to complete your personal information.
 Fill it out with the pertinent information.
-The First and Last Name should be exactly the same with the PRC ID due for renewal.
+The First and Last Name should be exactly the same as the PRC ID due for renewal.
 Tick the ” CHECK IF THIS IS FOR RENEWAL” box.
 Click the Save Information button at the bottom of the page to save your profile.

 5. A pop-up confirmation window will appear.
-Check if the all the information are correct before clicking the YES button.
+Check if all the information is correct before clicking the YES button.